 If you are making these mistakes when you share Amazon affiliate links… stop.
 Because they could get your account closed.

 Mistake #1 | You include your special links where you shouldn’t

 Amazon wants their affiliate links where they can see them.
 This means you cannot hide your affiliate links behind a subscription wall or a log in button.
 You are not allowed to share your affiliate links in closed Facebook groups, on personal Facebook profiles, your newsletter, ebook or even a PDF you give away for free to your readers.

 Mistake #2 | You shorten your links or cloak them

-Amazon has their own link shortener – amzn.to.
+Amazon has its own link shortener – amzn.to.
 If you want to shorten those long, ugly affiliate links, this is what you should be using; not bit.ly or any other link shortener.
 Amazon makes it so easy to create short links.
 Don’t complicate your life unnecessarily.